haythamfayek/haythamfayek.github.io/index.md

 <br/>

-**I am looking for a PhD student to work on an exciting NLP/LLM project.
-Must be an Australian citizen and be able to start in 2025.
-Full scholarship and stipend available.
-Reach out if you're interested or for more details.**
+**I am looking for a PhD student (fully-funded) and a Postdoc to work on multi-modal learning starting March 2026.
+Please send your cover letter, CV, UG/PG transcripts, best/latest papers, and other relevant documents, to my email titled 'Multi-Modal Learning Student/Postdoc'.**

 <br/>